Truth

 Healthcare is full of AI systems that hallucinate, guess, and confabulate.
 They produce confident-sounding answers backed by nothing.
 When these systems fail, patients suffer—wrong diagnoses, missed conditions, denied treatments, delayed care.

 The current generation of healthcare AI treats explainability as an afterthought—a log file, a post-hoc rationalization.
 But in medicine, the reasoning is the product.
+Serelora surfaces uncertainty instead of being confidently wrong, and links every recommendation back to the exact chart entry and supporting medical literature that justify it.
 If you cannot show how an answer was reached, you have not answered responsibly.

 Compliance requires evidence